hasura/graphql-engine/docs/graphql/manual/actions/codegen/examples/python-flask.rst

     "password": "$argon2id$v=19$m=102400,t=2,p=8$fSmC349hY74QoGRTD0w$OYQYd/PP9kYsy9gRnDF1oQ"
   }

-Now our ``Signup`` Action is functional!
-The last piece is create the Login handler, which will do a password comparison, and then return a signed JWT if successful.
+Now our ``Signup`` action is functional!
+The last piece is create the ``Login`` handler, which will do a password comparison, and then return a signed JWT if successful.

 Action handler implementation for login
 ---------------------------------------

 The first thing we need is a new request method on our ``Client`` class to find a user by email, so that we can look them up to compare the password.
-Under ``create_user``, create a new method:
+Under ``create_user``, create the following new method:

 .. code-block:: python